ghiggi/gpm_api/CONTRIBUTING.rst

    pre-commit run --all-files

-7. Create a new Pull Request
+7. Create a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once your code has been uploaded into your GPM-API fork, you can create a Pull Request (PR) to the GPM-API main branch.
+Once your code has been uploaded into your GPM-API fork, you can create a GitHub Pull Request (PR) to the GPM-API main branch.

 Recommendation for the Pull Requests: